Friendships can change the course of your life. Just ask

 Bringing others to the table

 For her part, Kimbrough has worked closely with admissions to hone plans for appealing to a larger group of people to gain more diverse perspectives.
 A Consortium fellow, she spends time communicating about the versatility of the MBA degree to potential applicants and educating admissions committees on how to broaden their perspectives.
 For example, she points to data about underrepresented minorities’ standardized test scores and encourages schools to reconsider their range to open up enrollment to a wider group of students.
-She adds that Burnett clued her into these kinds of stats.
+Burnett clued her into these kinds of stats, she says.

 “We’re not just diverse because of our skin color or gender,” says Kimbrough.
 “We bring diversity of thought and experience to the business world.”